- Investors should maintain an optimistic attitude by hoping for the best, but it is always good to have back up plans.

 - Always plan for the worst when entering a deal so you are ready for any unexpected obstacles that come your way.

 Most investors are optimistic in nature.
 They think they can turn any property into a home run, regardless of how many people are telling them they can’t.
 This kind of excitement and positivity works great on certain properties, but can also come back to bite them if they are not realistic.
-When evaluating a property or your current portfolio, it is wise to temper your enthusiasm at times and think about worst case scenarios.
+When evaluating a property or your current portfolio, it is wise to hope for the best plan for the worst.
 You don’t have to dwell on it, but you do need to know what is possible and more importantly how to prevent it.

 If you currently have rental properties, you may think a tenant’s refusal to pay rent is a worst case scenario.
 This is certainly not an ideal situation, but one you could deal with if you had to.
 If someone is injured by your negligence or if the house catches fire, you are in for a lot more trouble.
 While rare, these things do happen.
 It is true that they probably will never happen, but what if they do?
 Do you have the proper homeowners insurance?
 Is the language on your lease strong enough to protect you from tenant injury?
 Hopefully you will never need to deal with this, but instead of ignoring the possibility, prepare for it.

 The same could be said when looking at prospective properties to buy.
 You may think breaking even or even taking a small loss is the worst that can happen.
 However, neglecting due diligence could land you a property with significant problems that hurt your bottom line.
 Not only is there the potential for costly fixes, but if they are bad enough, they could deem the home not fit to sell or rent.

 [ Thinking about investing in real estate?
 Register to attend a FREE online real estate class and learn how to get started investing in real estate. ]